keycloak/keycloak-community/design/web-authn-authenticator.md

 ### Management by user

-The user can manage their own public key credentials on [User Account Service](https://www.keycloak.org/docs/latest/server_admin/index.html#_account-service).

-After realizing Application Initiated Actions, the user can also manage their own public key credentials by [**Application Initialted Actions**](https://github.com/keycloak/keycloak-community/blob/master/design/application-initiated-actions.md).
+After realizing AIA, the user can also manage their own public key by [**AIA**](https://github.com/keycloak/keycloak-community/blob/master/design/application-initiated-actions.md) that User Account Service also use it.

 ### Management by administrator